ELECTRIFYING FERTILISERS

 3

-The dilute nitric acid is combined with minerals to make desired fertilizer such as calcium nitrate.
+The dilute nitric acid is combined with minerals to make desired fertiliser such as calcium nitrate.

 Why electrification?

 Many governments have set ambitious targets to achieve net-zero emissions by 2050 or earlier.
-The agricultural sector is a big part of the problem due to use of synthetic fertilizers and livestock production.
-To encourage more countries to commit to the net-zero goal, the European Union will introduce carbon taxes from 2026 specifically targeting fertilizers under the Carbon Border Adjustment Mechanism (CBAM).
-For farmers, this implies increased pressure to manage agricultural carbon footprints and rising fertilizer prices linked to the carbon market price
+The agricultural sector is a big part of the problem due to use of synthetic fertilisers and livestock production.
+To encourage more countries to commit to the net-zero goal, the European Union will introduce carbon taxes from 2026 specifically targeting fertilisers under the Carbon Border Adjustment Mechanism (CBAM).
+For farmers, this implies increased pressure to manage agricultural carbon footprints and rising fertiliser prices linked to the carbon market price

 Debye’s process enables decarbonization and decentralization of nitrogen fertilizer production, and can be the backbone of sustainable farming businesses.